nicoespeon/gitgraph.js/packages/gitgraph-js/MIGRATE_FROM_GITGRAPH.JS.md

 In v2, you can match a branch to merge by its name: `master.merge("develop")` will work.

-In v2, you can pass all Commit options as a second argument:
+In v2, you can pass all Commit options in `commitOptions`:

 ```js
 master.merge({ branch: develop, commitOptions: { subject: "Add feature", dotText: "🎉" } });